100 Notable alumni of

 -

-Ivan Oleksandrovych Vakarchuk was a Soviet-Ukrainian physicist, politician and social activist.
+Ivan Oleksandrovych Vakarchuk was a Ukrainian and Soviet physicist, academic leader, and politician, who contributed to science policy and civil society.
 From 1990 to 2007 and again between 2010 and 2013 he was rector of the Lviv University.
 In 2007–2010 he was Minister of Education and Science of Ukraine.
-Hero of Ukraine (awarded on 5 March 2007), he was father of the leader of the rock band Okean Elzy Svyatoslav Vakarchuk.
+He received the Hero of Ukraine award on 5 March 2007.
+He was father of the leader of the rock band Okean Elzy Svyatoslav Vakarchuk.

 -